14 Best vocabulary apps to improve your communication skills

 Platforms: App Store | Playstore.

-8. Elevate
+9. Elevate

 Platforms: Web, Mobile.
 Info: Try free.
 View homepage.

-9. Drops
+10. Drops

-To actually achieve that, Drops utilizes a game-like interface with bite-sized sessions that prevent cognitive overload while ensuring focused learning.
-In other words, it employs spaced repetition, ensuring that you review words at optimal intervals for better retention.
+To achieve that, Drops utilizes a game-like interface with bite-sized sessions that prevent cognitive overload while ensuring focused learning.
+In other words, it employs spaced repetition, ensuring that you review new words at optimal intervals for better retention.

 If you’re a visual learner or simply seeking an engaging way to build your vocabulary, Drops may equip you with an effective vocabulary app that combines aesthetics, interactivity, and efficiency to help you master new words and expand your language skills.

 Rating: ★★★★★ | Top: Learn vocabulary in 35+ languages.
+Learn at your own pace.

 Platforms: Web, Mobile.
 Info: Try free.
 View homepage.

-10. The Vocabulary Builder App
+12. The Vocabulary Builder App

 A surprisingly large array of features is on offer.
 Apart from ready-to-use tools, users can also create their own “favorite words” list.
 Idioms and phrases showing how words are used in context and one-word substitutions are all covered comprehensively.